mission-of-mercy/mission-of-mercy/README.md

 ### Setting Up a Development Copy: Step by Step

-To install a development version of University Web, follow these steps:
+To install a development version of Mission of Mercy, follow these steps:

 1. Fork our GitHub repository: <http://github.com/jordanbyron/mission_of_mercy>
 2. Clone the fork to your computer